-FlatCAM pratical tutorial: gcode and PCB milling – Part 6
+FlatCAM practical tutorial: gcode and PCB milling – Part 6

-First we “normalize” all tools and depth, simply open all geometry to trasform in gcode and set all tools to C1 so you can set depth to 0.07mm (or other depth if you prefer).
+First, we “normalize” all tools and depth, open all geometry to transform in gcode, and set all tools to C1 so you can set depth to 0.07mm (or other depth if you prefer).

-Other operation to get a better readability of the project is to join th geometry with
+Another operation to get better readability of the project is to join the geometry with

 Edit --> Conversion --> Join Geo/Gerber/Exc -> Geo